SWHAN983/Obsidian/2. REVIEWS/DNV2025Focus.md

 ---
-title: DNV Focus on ammonia and hydrogen as ship fuels
+title: Focus on ammonia and hydrogen as ship fuels
 authors:
+  - DNV
-year:
+year: "2025"
 journal:
 원본 파일: "[[DNV Focus on ammonia and hydrogen as ship fuels.pdf]]"
 created: 2025-07-25